electrode-io/electrode/docs/chapter1/intermediate/app-archetype/flow.md

 # Flow

-[`Flow`](https://flow.org/en/) is a static type checker for Javascript and widely used by frontend developers nowadays.
-It helps us to code faster, smarter, bigger and more confidently.
-Since Electrode has already got Babel in place, we need to set up `Flow` with babel: using babel to compile the code and integrate `Flow` into Electrode app.
+[`Flow`](https://flow.org/en/) is a static type checker for Javascript and widely used by front-end developers nowadays.
+It helps us to code faster, smarter and more confidently.
+Since Electrode has already got Babel in place, we need to set up `Flow` with babel: use babel to compile the code and integrate `Flow` into Electrode application.

 ### Flow with babel

-Electrode app archetype adds [`babel-preset-flow`](https://babeljs.io/docs/en/babel-preset-flow/), which contains [`babel-plugin-transform-flow-strip-types`](https://babeljs.io/docs/en/babel-plugin-transform-flow-strip-types/) plugin for stripping `Flow` types away so that the program runs.
+The Electrode app archetype adds [`babel-preset-flow`](https://babeljs.io/docs/en/babel-preset-flow/), which contains a [`babel-plugin-transform-flow-strip-types`](https://babeljs.io/docs/en/babel-plugin-transform-flow-strip-types/) plugin for stripping `Flow` types away so that the program can run.
 It also adds [`flow-bin`](https://github.com/flowtype/flow-bin) to run `Flow` and check if the type is valid.

 ### Flow with eslint

-Electrode app archetype uses [`eslint-plugin-flowtype`](https://github.com/gajus/eslint-plugin-flowtype) plugin as the linting rules for ESLint `Flow` type.
-The rules are enabled via the `.eslintrc-react*` files located in the `electrode-archetype-react-app-dev` config folder.
+The Electrode app archetype uses the [`eslint-plugin-flowtype`](https://github.com/gajus/eslint-plugin-flowtype) plugin as the linting rules for ESLint `Flow` type.
+The rules are enabled via the `.eslintrc-react*` files located in the `electrode-archetype-react-app-dev` configuration folder.

 ### Flow with Electrode app

 ##### - configuration

-When we initiate `Flow` in our app, it creates `.flowconfig` file at your the root level of your application.
+When we initiate `Flow` in our app, it creates `.flowconfig` file at the root level of your application.
 The `.flowconfig` file contains several sections:

 ```
 [ignore]